codership/glb/README.md

 Without the watchdog GLB can check destination availability only via the ability to establish TCP connection to destination.
 For most use cases TCP connectivity is an insufficient check.
-E.g. for HTTP server it is important to be able to serve webpages and for DBMS server - to be able to execute queries.
+E.g. for HTTP server it is important to be able to serve web pages and for DBMS server - to be able to execute queries.
-Watchdog module implements asynchronus monitoring of destinations via backends made to check particular service availability.
+Watchdog module implements asynchronous monitoring of destinations via backends made to check particular service availability.

 Watchdog is enabled with a `-w|--watchdog` option.
-Its parameter is a string containig the backend ID string, optionally followed by a colon and backend configuration options.
+Its parameter is a string containing the backend ID string, optionally followed by a colon and backend configuration options.
 For example:
 ```
 $ glbd -w exec:"mysql.sh -utest -ptestpass" -t 2 3306 192.168.0.1 192.168.0.2